September 13th, 2020

 Am I eating organic fruits and vegetables daily?

 Am I going outside at least one a day?

 Getting ready to do Acupressure

-Before we get started, I’d like to suggest that prior to starting your acupressure, you place both of your feet flat on the ground and set a timer for one to three minutes.
+Before we get started, I’d like to suggest that place both of your feet flat on the ground and set a timer for one to three minutes.
 By setting a timer, you’ll be able to give your full attention to your acupressure.
 When the timer goes off, close your eyes and simply breathe in your nose and out your mouth five times.
 This breathing time will allow the body to integrate the acupressure session to ensure you receive its full benefits.
 After doing the acupressure, you may want to grab a glass of water and walk around for a few minutes before returning to your day.